 Transfer Students: Students taking general education courses in another college or university are required to contact the Worcester State University Admissions Office regarding matriculation and transfer of credits.
 Transfer students are accepted to the nursing major on a very limited space available only basis.
-Students are admitted into the freshmen or sophomore class level only depending on pre-requisites taken.
+Students are admitted into the freshmen or sophomore class level based on required course completion grades and space availability.